Mary Wilson B.A. (Psychology), Cert.Ed., P.G.Dip.Integrative Psychotherapy

 A safe space where you can talk about yourself without being judged

-A chance to talk about what is going on for you with nothing expected of you and you have guaranteed confidentiality.
+A chance to talk about what is going on for you with nothing expected of you and where you have guaranteed confidentiality and an ethical approach.

-I also offer a free first session; Its confidential and there is no pressure to book further sessions.
+I also offer a free initial consult; Its confidential and there is no pressure to book further sessions.

 Training, qualifications & experience